Rising discontent with military juntas in the Sahel region – DW – 10/16/2024

 Rising discontent with military juntas in the Sahel regionOctober 16, 2024

-When the juntas took control in Mali, Burkina Faso and Niger, they alleged that civilian leaders were colluding with their former colonial power, France, to exploit natural resources.
-Following the coups, civilians protested by displaying Russian flags and burning French ones.
+When military juntas took control in Mali, Burkina Faso and Niger, they alleged that civilian leaders were colluding with their former colonial power, France, to exploit natural resources.
+Following the coups, which took place between 2021 and 2023, civilians protested by displaying Russian flags and burning French ones.

 However, a recent investigative report suggests that support for the juntas is dwindling due to their failure to deliver on promises as well as the harsh tactics employed by Russian mercenaries against the civilian population.
 Evelyn Groenink, coordinator of ZAM, a Dutch media platform, told DW: "The first slogans, 'Russia out,' have appeared on the walls of the Russian office in Niger.
 It's a sign that a debate is taking place."